 The form must be filled out completely with the appropriate information so that the Registrar knows whether to mail the transcript to the college or to return it to the student.
 The first seven college and/or scholarship transcripts are free.
-A parent or student who is 18 may request an appointment to see his/her cum file.
-This may be examined in the office in the presence of an administrator.
+A parent or student who is 18 may request an appointment to see their cumulative file.
+This may be examined in the office in the presence of GPA Leadership.